Korean or Japanese: Which One to Learn?

 According to FSI, both languages are equally challenging.
 Achieving the highest proficiency level in Japanese or Korean will take the same time.

-Japanese uses three writing systems – Kanji (Chinese characters), Hiragana, and Katakana.
-Kanji can be tricky due to the multitude of characters and multiple readings for each character.
+Japanese uses three writing systems: Kanji (Chinese characters), Hiragana, and Katakana.
+Kanji can be tricky due to its many characters and multiple readings for each character.

 Korean has a simple and unique writing system called Hangul, which comprises only 24 characters, making it one of the easiest writing systems to learn.

-Both Japanese and Korean grammar differ from English and other Indo-European languages.
-The word order is relatively flexible, and particles indicate sentence structure.
+Japanese and Korean grammar differ from English and other Indo-European languages.
+Word order is relatively flexible, and particles indicate sentence structure.

 Honorifics and politeness levels in both languages can affect sentence structure and word choice, making it difficult initially.